 Government Departments are authorised under existing financial procedures to seek the refund of overpayments.
 The entitlement to recover overpayments is provided for in Rule 107 (2) of the Rules for National Schools.

-When a teacher has been overpaid it is normal practice for the Department of Education and Skills Financial Section to contact the teacher in order to arrange for the recovery of the overpayment, either through a refund or through instalments.
+When a teacher has been overpaid it is normal practice for the Department of Education and Skills Financial Section to contact the teacher in order to arrange for the recovery of the overpayment, either through a lump sum or instalments.

 A teacher who becomes aware that s/he is being overpaid should contact the DES at the earliest opportunity.